stevewedig/blog/README.md

 (GitHub has a rendered version of this readme: https://github.com/stevewedig/foundation/blob/master/README.md)

-Everyone has a pile of util code.
-I'm pulling out the most useful into foundation and sharing them via blog post.
-In that sense, you can think of it as an extension to Guava...
+We all build up a pile of util code over time.
+Foundation is my effort to pull out the most useful and generally applicable pieces of my util codebase, sharing them via GitHub & Maven, and explaining them on my [blog](http://stevewedig.com).
+I build on the core libraries of [Google Guava](https://code.google.com/p/guava-libraries/), so you can think of Foundation as an extension of Guava, which is an extension of Java's standard library.

-Foundation extends [Google Guava's](https://code.google.com/p/guava-libraries/) core libraries for Java.
-Google Guava adds to Java numerous fundamental tools including [Optional](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained), [immutable collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained), [important new collections (Multiset/Bag, Multimap, Bimap)](https://code.google.com/p/guava-libraries/wiki/NewCollectionTypesExplained), [collection manipulation utilities](https://code.google.com/p/guava-libraries/wiki/CollectionUtilitiesExplained), [functional idioms](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained), and [much more](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).
-Foundation adds a few more application structuring tools to this list.
+(In my opinion everyone should use Guava because it to Java numerous fundamental tools including [Optional](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained), [immutable collections](https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained), [important new collections (Multiset/Bag, Multimap, Bimap)](https://code.google.com/p/guava-libraries/wiki/NewCollectionTypesExplained), [collection manipulation utilities](https://code.google.com/p/guava-libraries/wiki/CollectionUtilitiesExplained), [functional idioms](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained), and [much more](https://code.google.com/p/guava-libraries/wiki/GuavaExplained).

-(somewhere need to mention this is just one person's util libs, so may or may not overlap with your stuff.
-Tried ot only include things that are reusable.)

 Foundation is compatable with Java 7+ and all code can be compiled to JavaScript by GWT 2.6+ ([Google Web Toolkit](https://code.google.com/p/guava-libraries/wiki/GuavaExplained)).
 Foundation's only runtime dependency is Guava.